Products Recall in Saudi Arabia

-The SFDA issued in 2023 a new regulation for products recall from the market.
-The objective is to ensure that in the event of a necessary recall, the recall operations are effectively and efficiently carried out by the responsible supplier.
+In 2023, the SFDA issued a new regulation on product recalls from the market.
+The objective is to ensure that in the event of a necessary recall, the responsible supplier effectively and efficiently carries out the recall operations through pharmacovigilance and other related departments, such as the supply chain, sales, and company management.

 Scope

-• Drug intended for use in human and animals.
+- Drugs intended for use in humans and animals.

 Definitions